Skip to Main Content

 • If the Law Library has the title, you will see the location and its availability.

-• If the University Libraries has the book, use the REQUEST button at the top of the catalog page to have the book delivered to the Law Library.
+• If the University Libraries has the book, use the REQUEST link to have the book delivered to the Law Library.
 This process can take 3 business days.
 If you are in a hurry, you can go to the libraries on campus and checkout the book.
 You will have to go to Bierce Library for periodicals owned at Bierce Library.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~